-When she is not helping clients through family law issues, Cindy spends time with her family (husband, son, daughter, bearded dragon and fish).
-She swims, hikes, bikes, skis, shoots hoops and plays the trumpet.
+When she is not helping clients with legal issues, Cindy spends time with her family.
+She loves the outdoors and sports of all kinds.
 She enjoys writing, drawing, nature, the contemplative arts, and is a huge fan of Wim Hof and the power within.

 Maria Mendizabal is our beloved and tech-saavy case manager.
 She spent two years in film school before moving to a different art university where she got her degree in Art & Cultural Management and Curatorship.

 During the COVID-19 pandemic, Maria found herself expanding her interests and horizons, both personally and professionally.
 She decided to find new ways to apply her skills and her caring sense of empathy and found the legal field was a great place to do so.
 Her studies provided her with extensive creative problem-solving abilities and people skills, which she applies both in her client facing work and her many behind the scenes projects at the firm.

 Whether it’s guiding our clients through the bureaucratic aspects of the legal processes, or just providing an empathetic ear to their concerns, Maria is there to help make our clients feel supported.
 She’s a firm believer in the indispensability of teamwork to achieve great things and being part of Wysocki Law, PLLC has served to further prove that for her.